rhodyprog4ds/BrownFall25/resources/glossary.md

 :  the percentage of the actual positives that were predicted as the positive outcomes. $R = \frac{TP}{P}$ for $TP$ True positives and $P$ items in the positive class
 :  For a {term}`confusion matrix`, $C$ as sklearn: $R = \frac{C_{1,1}}{C_{1,0} + C_{1,1}}$

+regression
+: {term}`supervised learning` that predicts a continuous valued output

 repository
 :  a project folder with tracking information in it in the form of a .git file